fizalihsan/fizalihsan.github.io/source/technology/java-io.md

 # Basics

-* I/O in Java is divided into two types: byte- and number-oriented I/O, which is handled by input and output streams; and character and text I/O, which is handled by readers and writers.
+* I/O in Java is divided into two types:
+   * **byte- and number-oriented I/O**, which is handled by input and output streams; and
+   * **character and text I/O**, which is handled by readers and writers.
-* Java Communications API (javax.comm),which provides the ability to do low-level I/O through a computer's serial and parallel ports.
+* Java Communications API (`javax.comm`),which provides the ability to do low-level I/O through a computer's serial and parallel ports.
-* Streams classes read and write bytes.
-Reader classes read characters and writers write characters.
+* Streams classes read and write bytes. `Reader` classes read characters and `Writer` classes write characters.
 * Numeric data
   * `int` - Fundamental integer data type in Java is 'int', a 4-byte, big endian, two's complement integers
   * `long` - 8-byte, big endian, two's complement integers